Manu404/moonburst/README.md

 The software is simple : you define functoid, that are binded to a footswitch, than can create multiple actions on that functoid based on footswtich triggers and/or states that will then send midi messages or trigger other functoid, etc,...
 To add buttons, just add new footswtichs.
 The idea is to be modular and open as possible.

-# Supported Controllers
+# Compatible Controllers
-Full support: Those controlles have been tested and working Haf support: Those are assumed to be comptabible based on documentation, but not tested by the dev.
+Full compatibility: Those controlles have been tested and working Haf compatibility: Those are assumed to be comptabible based on documentation, but not tested by the dev.
 If you have those, it would be amazing to send us a message about your expérience and confirm the support opr any issues !

-### Currently Supported
+### Avai
-Full Support:
+Full:
  - Digitech FS3X

 ### In Developement
-Full Support:
+Full:
  - Generic Switch/Tap on mono interface
  - Generic 2 Switch/Tap on stereo interface
  - Generic Pot (expression pedal) on mono interface (this will enable support of most volume pedal on the market from known manufacturer)

-Half Support:
+Half:
  - Boss FS6
  - Boss FS5L
  - Boss FS5U
  - Boss FS7

 ### Planned (Q2 2020) :
-Full Support:
+Full:
  - Vox VFS55

 # About the project